Mental Incapacity under German Inheritance Law

 Delusions are a fixed false belief not supported by reality.
 Delusions often result from memory problems.

-Paranoia is a centered around suspiciousness (e.g. deriving from schizophrenia)
+Paranoia is centered around suspiciousness (e.g., deriving from schizophrenia)

-In order for that delusion, hallucinations or paranoia to render a person incapable of making a will, it must influence the testator in the making of the will.
-In other words, the delusion must relate to the assets disposed by the will and the persons receiving a benefit under the will.
+For that delusion, hallucinations, or paranoia to render a person incapable of making a Will, it must influence the testator in the making of the will.
+In other words, the delusion must relate to the assets disposed by the Will and the persons receiving a benefit under the Will.

 Burden of Proof for Incapacity